Low-maintenance & No-clog Gutters Comparison Page

 InvisiGuard®

-Leaf Filter® and several other variation of that type of Gutter Cover?
+Leaf Filter® and several other variation of that type of gutter cover?

 There are several brands of these sort of fine mesh stainless steel screens over some sort of support frame, as listed to the right.
 They vary slightly, but do not work for long all the same.
 You would be wasting your money on this kind of gutter cover.
 It is very expensive, but even if it were 1/4th the cost it would still be a huge waste of money.
 In this case more cost does not mean better.
 I would not bother to install it on my house if some one gave me these covers for free.
 In fact I have been offered that deal and declined.
 I have also removed plenty of it from houses and just disposed of it.
 I would not feel right to give them away.
 This has been the worst example I have run across for leaf protection for gutters hands down and they have written so many loop-holes in their warranty that it is effectively useless.
 Example: